jonburdon/calm-little-stars/README.md

 - To invert colours of images and add transparency: https://www.online-image-editor.com/

 ## What could be implemented in future?
-1. [ ] Photography - This would ideally all be from the same shoot
+1. [ ] Photography - This would ideally all be from the same shoot, with a wider range of photos
+2. and more different images eg on the benefits and the facts pages.
+Images would also be more precise eg. to signify trust and reassurance.
 2. [ ] Use javascript to ensure images are not loaded at all on mobile view
 3. [ ] Audit site for accessibility to screen readers and implement improvements
 4. [ ] Add button in footer to navigate straight to top of website